 If anyone would ask me, I’d say that Whale Peak is definitely one of the must-do hikes in Anza Borrego Desert State Park – even though we had to do the extra four miles walking on the relatively boring dirt road, for lack of a sturdy 4WD vehicle.
-And after the cellphone panorama that I posted only a day after the hike, I finally managed to process my other photos from the hike.
 On the 100 Peaks list, this is peak number 34.

 Most of the photos below are from Whale Peak’s relatively flat summit plateau – the views are simply marvelous in just about every direction:

 We did this hike pretty much as described by Jerry Schad in “Afoot & Afield in San Diego County” (the “hiking bible” of San Diego County, which will get an update late this year hopefully, thanks to the incredible efforts of Scott Turner*).
 On our way back down we actually missed our trail turnoff and continued to blaze down a wash – which looked increasingly unfamiliar of course, but had plenty of footprints nevertheless.